parakhm95/parakhm95.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 :czech_republic:
 I am a PhD student at [Multi-Robot Systems Lab](http://mrs.felk.cvut.cz/), Czech Technical University in Prague under the supervision of [Dr. Martin Saska](http://mrs.felk.cvut.cz/people/martin-saska) and [Dr. Tiago Nascimento](http://mrs.felk.cvut.cz/members/postdocs/nascimento).
-I work on control, navigation, and state-estimation for Aerial vehicles operating in Marine environments in collaboration with a marine vessel.
+I work on control, navigation, and state-estimation for aerial vehicles (quadrotors) that are operating in collaboration with a marine vessel.
 Additionally, I am also working on pushing the envelope on fast and agile flights with quadrotors.

 :it:
 Prior to this, I spent most of 2020 working on co-axial octarotors at [FlyingBasket SRL](https://flyingbasket.com/) in Italy where we engineered heavy-lift (160 kg TOW) aerial vehicles to deliver cargo in the mountainous regions of Südtirol.

 :us:
 Before this, I spent a year in Philadelphia at [Kumar Lab(GRASP)](https://www.grasp.upenn.edu/research-groups/kumar-lab/) at the University of Pennsylvania under the guidance of [Dr. David Saldaña](http://swarmslab.com/).
 We worked on building the world's first modular aerial system [MODQUAD]() which can reconfigure mid-air(without landing).

 :india: